 Frequently Asked Questions

-The following exams are required: EAS and CST(s) in your certification area(s), and the edTPA during student teaching, which is the last semester.
+The following exams are required: EAS and CST(s) in your certification area(s), which is the last semester.
 Other state requirements include fingerprinting and workshops (DASA, Child Abuse Prevention, Violence Prevention).

 There are two types of classroom experiences required in our programs, per state requirements: 1.
 In each class, there is a 10-15 hour fieldwork observation experience.
 This experience will vary by class and is integrated into the class assignments.
 For example, in the math methods course, teacher candidates would observe math lessons.
 The experiences in diverse classroom settings better prepares teacher candidates for the clinical experience.
 2. The Clinical Experience (student teaching) – EDUC 709 or EDUC 713 is a semester-long capstone course.

 Successful completion of all required coursework in the selected master’s program including the appropriate clinical practice experience, a 3.0 cumulative GPA, and successful completion of a capstone requirement.
 See the specific program for the capstone requirement.

 Applications are accepted for Fall, Spring, or Summer admission.
 The requirements for admission and matriculation into the Early Childhood or Childhood Program include: 1) A completed application for admission 2) Official transcripts from all undergraduate and graduate degrees 3) Effective Teaching Statement 4) A résumé 5) Pre-Requisites: B.S./B.A.
 Degree in a liberal arts and sciences content area with a 3.0 GPA.

 Mercy University often receives job postings for Early Childhood and Childhood teaching positions, which are posted by the Office of Career and Professional Development (https://career.mercy.edu/jobs/).